javib51/stuff/README.md

-# stuff
+# Stuff
-This repository is just to save orphan code and maybe later transfer to other repository.
+This repository is just to save orphan code and maybe later transfer it to other repository.

+Currently, this repository is divided in:
+*python
+**c-binding